dcos/dcos-docs/1.7/usage/tutorials/cassandra/README.md

 hide_from_related: false
 ---

-[Apache Cassandra](https://cassandra.apache.org/) is a distributed database that's scalable, performant and highly available.
-DC/OS Cassandra is
+[Apache Cassandra](https://cassandra.apache.org/) is a decentralized structured distributed storage system.
+Cassandra clusters are highly available, scalable, performant, and fault tolerant.
+DC/OS Cassandra allows you to quickly configure, install and manage Apache Cassandra.
+Multiple Cassandra clusters can also be installed on DC/OS and managed independently, so you can offer Cassandra as a managed service to your organization.

 **Terminology**: